How to Relist on eBay: An eBay Relist Guide to Boost Sales

 With Crosslist, you also don’t have to worry about falling victim to rate limits or having your computer turn sluggish, as our tool uses a queuing system to distribute listings at periodic intervals.

-Relisting a single listing on eBay using an eBay relisting tool
+Relisting a single listing on eBay

 The above method works great for eBay relisting in bulk and separately.
 But, if you’re just going to relist a single listing, there’s an easier way.